-The D50 has seven Digital Vari-Program (DVP), or scene, modes that make some of the setting decisions for you.
+The D70 has seven Digital Vari-Program (DVP), or scene, modes that make some of the setting decisions for you.
 You can choose these modes from the mode dial.
 They include:

-Full auto: In this exposure mode, the D50's brains take care of most of the settings, based on what kind of shot you've framed in the viewfinder.
+Full auto: In this exposure mode, the D70's brains take care of most of the settings, based on what kind of shot you've framed in the viewfinder.
 For example, the camera knows how far away the subject is (from the automatic focus mechanism), the color of the light (which tells the camera whether you're indoors or outdoors), and it can make some pretty good guesses about what kind of subject matter (landscape, portrait, and so forth) from exposure data and other information.
-After comparing your shot to its 30,000-picture database, the D50 decides on the best settings to use when you press the shutter-release button.
-Auto is the mode to use when you want one of those fumble-fingered neophytes in your tour group to take your picture in front of the Eiffel Tower.
+After comparing your shot to its 30,000-picture database, the D70 decides on the best settings to use when you press the shutter-release button.
+Auto is the mode to use when you want one of those fumble-fingered neophytes in your tour group to take your picture in front of the

+Eiffel Tower.
 Don't use this mode if you want every picture in a series to be exposed exactly the same.
-If you change shooting angles or reframe your image, the D50 might match your shot with a different image in its database and produce a slightly different (but still "optimized") look.
+If you change shooting angles or reframe your image, the D70 might match your shot with a different image in its database and produce a slightly different (but still "optimized") look.

-- Portrait: In this mode, the D50 assumes you're taking a portrait of a subject (or two) standing relatively close to the camera.
+- Portrait: In this mode, the D70 assumes you're taking a portrait of a subject (or two) standing relatively close to the camera.
 So, it automatically focuses on the nearest subject and uses a wider lens opening (which can throw the background out of focus).
 The camera's built-in sharpening effects are not used, to produce less detailed, but smoother skin tones.
 Exposure is also set to create smoother tonal gradations that are flattering for your subjects.
-Flash (if used) is set to reduce red-eye effects.
-Don't use this mode if your portrait subject is not the closest object to the camera. - ◆ Landscape: Scenic photos are usually taken of distant objects, but the D50 doesn't lock focus at infinity; it uses the "closest subject" setting, just as with portrait mode.
+Flash (if used) is set to reduce red-eve effects.
+Don't use this mode if your portrait subject is not the closest object to the camera. - Landscape: Scenic photos are usually taken of distant objects, but the D70 doesn't lock focus at infinity; it uses the "closest subject" setting, just as with portrait mode.
 However, it does assume that electronic flash won't be of much help in shooting your vistas, so it locks out the built-in Speedlight.
 The camera automatically boosts sharpness and color richness to help you capture distant details and the vivid colors of foliage.
-Don't use this mode if you need to use flash as a fill-in to illuminate shadows in subjects relatively close to the camera who are posing in front of your vistas. - ◆ Close up: Your D50 makes some adjustments suitable for close-up photos when you choose this mode.
-For example, the automatic focusing mechanism will concentrate on the center of the frame (because that's where most closeup subjects are located), and not seek sharp focus until you partially depress the shutter-release button.
+Don't use this mode if you need to use flash as a fill-in to illuminate shadows in subjects relatively close to the camera who are posing in front of your vistas.

-- ◆ Sports: The D50 switches into a continuous autofocus mode that tries to track moving subjects to keep them in focus.
+- Close up: Your D70 makes some adjustments suitable for close-up photos when you choose this mode.
+For example, the automatic focusing mechanism will concentrate on the center of the frame (because that's where most closeup subjects are located), and not seek sharp focus until you partially depress the shutter-release button. - Sports: The D70 switches into a continuous autofocus mode that tries to track moving subjects to keep them in focus.
 It also uses higher shutter speeds and turns the flash off.
-Because the D50 figures you don't want to miss a fast-moving shot, the shutter will trip even if focus hasn't been achieved. - Child: In this mode, the D50 automatically boosts the saturation in bright colors, including the background, while retaining realistic flesh tones.
-It also selects continuous focus on moving subjects closest to the camera. - Night portrait: This mode adds flash capability and tries to balance flash exposure with the background illumination using frontcurtain slow synchronization.
+Because the D70 figures you don't want to miss a fastmoving shot, the shutter will trip even if focus hasn't been achieved. - Night landscape: In this mode, the D70 uses shutter speeds as long as 17 seconds to allow dark backgrounds and shadows to be properly exposed.
+The flash is turned off. - Night portrait: Similar to night landscape mode, this mode adds flash capability and tries to balance flash exposure with the background illumination using frontcurtain slow synchronization.